Deepika Padukone to be part of Cannes Film Festival jury | Entertainment

 - India

-Actor Deepika Padukone will be a part of the competition jury at the 2022 Cannes Film Festival, the organisers said.
+Bollywood star Deepika Padukone is part of the competition jury of the 75th edition of the Cannes Film Festival along with prestigious names such as actor-filmmaker Rebecca Hall and Iranian filmmaker Asghar Farhadi, festival organisers announced.

-French actor Vincent Lindon will be heading the jury at the 75th edition of the coveted festival, which will run from May 17-28, the official Twitter account of the festival announced late Tuesday evening.

-Padukone is part of the eight-member jury which will reward one of the 21 films in competition with the Palme d'or during the closing ceremony on Saturday May 28.
+Padukone, best known for her films ''Piku'', ''Padmaavat'' and ''Gehraiyaan'' and Hollywood project xXx: The Return of Xander Cage'', is part of the eight-member jury which will reward one of the 21 films in competition with the coveted Palme d'Or during the closing ceremony on Saturday May 28.

 In a statement, posted on the official website of the festival, Lindon said the jury ''will strive to take the best possible care of the films of the future''.